-On November 17, 2017, we completed the repricing and extension of our senior secured term loan facility (the Term Loan Facility), which, among other things, reduced the interest rate margins applicable under the Term Loan Facility from 1.75% to 1.50% in the case of prime rate loans, and from 2.75% to 2.50% in the case of LIBOR loans, with the LIBOR floor continuing to be 0.75%.
-We also extended the maturity date from August 13, 2021 to November 17, 2024.
-As a result of this transaction, we recognized a non-cash loss on the extinguishment of debt of \$2.9 million.
-Also in connection with the transaction, we incurred fees of \$2.3 million.
+On November 2, 2018, we completed the repricing of our senior secured term loan facility (the Term Loan Facility), which, among other things, reduced the interest rate margins applicable under the Term Loan Facility from 1.50% to 1.00%, in the case of prime rate loans, and from 2.50% to 2.00%, in the case of LIBOR loans, with the LIBOR floor being reduced from 0.75% to 0.00%.
+In connection with this transaction, we paid fees and expenses, including a fee to each consenting lender equal to 0.125% of the aggregate principal amount of such lender's loans under the Term Loan Credit Agreement.
+As a result of this transaction, we recognized a non-cash loss on the extinguishment of debt of \$0.5 million, which was recorded in the line item "Loss on extinguishment of debt" in the Company's Consolidated Statements of Income, and incurred fees of \$2.4 million, primarily related to legal and placement fees which was recorded in the line item "Costs related to debt amendments" in the Company's Consolidated Statements of Income.
 Refer to Note 7 to our Consolidated Financial Statements, "Long Term Debt," for further explanation.